-Grant awards are contingent on the availability of funds approved by the Council of the District of Columbia.
-The grant awards will come from both local and federal funding source.
-The OST Office anticipates awarding up to \$1,900,000 in total awards.
+Grant awards are contingent on the availability of funds.
+The OST Office anticipates awarding up to \$1,800,000 in total awards.
+Applicants may request up to \$300,000.

-Applicants may request up to \$150,000.
-In order to receive the maximum grant award which will be allocated from a federal source, applicant must deliver or implement an evidence-based intervention for a minimum of 60 youth.
 The OST Office maintains the right to adjust the grant award amount.